 Bahamas establishes laboratory to test for COVID-19

-NASSAU, Bahamas (CMC) – Bahamas Tuesday announced the establishment of a laboratory with the capacity to test for the coronavirus (COVID-19) as the government said it would utilise the resources necessary to help minimise the risk of the virus in the country and ensure the safety of all Bahamians and residents.
+NASSAU, Bahamas (CMC) – The Bahamas yesterday announced the establishment of a laboratory with the capacity to test for the coronavirus (COVID-19), as the Government said it would utilise the resources necessary to help minimise the risk of the virus in the country and ensure the safety of all Bahamians and residents.

 Chief Medical Officer Dr Pearl McMillian said that the lab is part of the Ministry of Health's ongoing COVID-19 preparedness and response plan to ensure optimal readiness and response to the virus that has killed more than 3,000 people mainly in China, South Korea, Japan and the United States, among other countries.

+The World Health Organisation (WHO) said that there were more than 86,983 confirmed cases globally, including in the Caribbean.

-While the Bahamas has reported no suspected or confirmed cases of the virus, Dr McMillian the authorities have put in place various measures to deal with the situation, including the establishment of a task force made up of key personnel from various Government agencies including customs and immigration, the Port Department, tourism, foreign affairs, and the police and the defence forces.
+While The Bahamas has reported no suspected or confirmed cases of the virus, Dr McMillian said the authorities have put in place various measures to deal with the situation, including the establishment of a task force made up of key personnel from various Government agencies, including customs and immigration, the Port Department, tourism, foreign affairs, the police and the defence forces.

-Prime Minister Dr Hubert Minnis said his administration would utilise the resources necessary to help minimise the risk of the virus here.
+Prime Minister Dr Hubert Minnis said his Administration would utilise the resources necessary to help minimize the risk of the virus here.

-“I want to be clear that when it comes to public health threats the Government will not take any chances.
+“I want to be clear that when it comes to public health threats, the Government will not take any chances.
 We take this outbreak very seriously.
-Public health is an absolute priority,” Minnis said, urging the public to rely on certified, credible sources of information to stay up to date and properly informed about COVID-19 in The Bahamas.
+Public health is an absolute priority,” Minnis said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive